nsg-ethz/mini_internet_api/README.md

 Note that the wiki does not yet reflect the newest changes.

-To use all the new features, you need to locally build the corresponding containers using e.g.: `./docker_images/build.sh`
+To use this version of the mini-Internet, you need to locally build the corresponding containers using e.g.: `./docker_images/build.sh`

 The current startup script allows to easily start a specific mini-Internet (called "lab").
-Use e.g., `./startup.sh demo` (for an advanced network with many demo features) or `./startup.sh default` to start the default one.
+Use e.g., `./startup.sh demo` (for an advanced network with many features) or `./startup.sh default` to start a simple, default one.

 ### The mini-Internet project